-Is the Race for a COVID-19 Vaccine in the Home Stretch?
+Is the race for a COVID-19 vaccine in the home stretch?

 ROCHESTER, N.Y.
 (WROC) — The race continues to develop a COVID-19 vaccine.
 Several vaccines are in various stages of research and some are starting to break away from the pack, according to Daniel Culver, DO, of Cleveland Clinic.

-There are four vaccines, in particular, inching their way toward the finish line for approval, hopefully, in the weeks ahead.
+There are four vaccines, in particular, making their way toward the finish line for approval, hopefully, in the weeks ahead.

 Two of those are RNA based vaccines, using a novel strategy that’s new to vaccine development.